mitchell-wu/stats_machine_learning_project/README.md

 The project follows these key steps:
 - Data Cleaning and Variable Selection
 - Exploratory Data Analysis
-- Model Development using Random Forest
 - K-fold Cross Validation
+- Training data with multiple models
 - Model Evaluation and Testing

 <a name="key-findings"></a>